kingzamzon/docs/docs/tools/getlit-cli.md

   // the signature share will be automatically returned in the HTTP response from the node const sigShare = await LitActions.signEcdsa({
     toSign: new Uint8Array(helloWorld),
-    publicKey, // <-- You should pass this in jsParam sigName,
+    <your pkp publickey>, // <-- You should pass this in jsParam
+    sigName,
   });